ARA Parker (P-44): Service history

 Between 1990 and 2000, Parker was effectively the last ship of her class, as budgetary cuts delayed and almost cancelled the construction of the final two ships, Robinson and Gómez Roca.
 Following her commissioning Parker participated in several naval exercises and conducted fishery patrol duties in the Argentine exclusive economic zone.

 In 1995 she represented the Argentine Navy in the Naval Parade conducted in Cape Town as part of the celebrations of the 75th anniversary of the South African Navy.

 She is homeported at Puerto Belgrano Naval Base and is part of the 2nd Corvette Division with her five sister ships.

-Parker is being converted to the offshore patrol role at the Tandanor shipyard.
+Parker had been planned for conversion to the offshore patrol role at the Tandanor shipyard.
 For that role, a hydraulic crane was installed to permit the deployment of 5.5 m semi-rigid fast boats while space, previously used for the storage of MM38 Exocet missiles, was converted into extra personnel accommodation space.
-The work is scheduled for completion by the end of 2023.
+The work had been scheduled for completion by the end of 2023.
+However, the work was reported to be in limbo as of late-2024.
+By mid-2025 it was reported that the planned conversion had been cancelled with the ship's future status unclear.